pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Wrong Direction Alerts

 Trigger an alert when you navigate the track in the wrong direction.
-Note: this can take up to twice as long as [Off Track Check Interval](#off-track-check-interval) to detect travel in the wrong direction.

 ### Turn Alert Time (s)